The Fabric

 NNsight library

-is an open-source AI toolkit being developed by NDIF to support
+is an open-source toolkit developed by NDIF to support

 research methods on AI models.

-NNsight allows programmers to create intervention code that inspects, modifies,
+NNsight allows researchers to create code that inspects, modifies,

 and customizes AI model computations.
-The library enables reproducible experiments to
+NNsight enables reproducible experiments both on a scientist's own smaller-scale computer

 What is PIT-UN?